 |Personally Identifiable Information (PII)||PII is information that can directly identify a customer, such as an email address or a phone number.
 PII values are often used to match. a customer’s multiple identities across different systems.|

 |Unknown or anonymous identities||Unknown or anonymous identities are indicators that isolate devices without identifying the actual person using the device.
 Unknown and anonymous identities include information such as a visitor’s IP address and cookie ID.
 Although unknown and anonymous identities can provide behavioral data, they are limited until a customer supplies their PII.|

 Each day, customers interact with your business and establish a continuously growing relationship with your brand.
 A typical customer may be active in any number of systems within your organization’s data infrastructure, such as your e-commerce, loyalty, and help-desk systems.
 That same customer may also engage anonymously on any number of devices.
 Identity Service allows you to piece together a complete picture of your customer, aggregating related data that might otherwise be siloed across disparate systems.

 Consider an everyday example of a consumer’s relationship with your brand:

-The identity relationships that Identity Service defines and maintains are leveraged by Real-time Customer Profile to build a complete picture of a customer and their interactions with your brand.
-For more information, see the Real-time Customer Profile overview.
+Essentially, Identity Service allows you to piece together a complete picture of your customer, aggregating related data that might otherwise be scattered across disparate systems.
+The identity relationships that Identity Service defines and maintains are leveraged by Real-Time Customer Profile to build a complete a picture of a customer and their interactions with your brand.
+For more information, see the Real-Time Customer Profile overview.

 Examples of Identity Service implementations include: